lmorril/software_hw4/README.md

 ### Using the App - Core Features:

 ### On Home screen
   - Table of viewable ratings.
-Click on edit or delete to change the entries.

-     - Edit: Re-enter the id and username, then change to the rating you want.
-After clicking save, reload the page to see your edited entry in the table
-     - Delete: click delete to remove entry from the database
+Click the delete icon on the right to remove an entry from the database.
+  - Click on "Rate something new" to jump to Add Rating screen
+  - Click on "Edit current ratings " to jump to Edit Ratings screen.
+  - Click on "Checkout statistics" to jump to On Stats screen.

+### On Add Rating screen
-  - Add your new rating by enter your id, username, song, artist, and rating to create a new rating in the app.
-Note that you can only add ratings that ate 1-5 and if you enter the correct ID.
+  - Add your new rating by enter your username, song, artist, and rating to create a new rating in the app.
+Note that you can only add ratings that range from 1-5 and if you enter the correct usernamme.
+  - After clicking submit, go to Home screen and press Refresh to reload the page.

-### On Add User screen
+### On Edit Ratings screen

-  - Search the database for all entries of a certain artist.
-Type in the artist name and find past ratings for each of their songs
+  - Edit the existing entries by re-entering the username and song name, and then changing to the rating you want.
+  - After clicking save, go to Home screen and press Refresh to reload the page.

 ### On Stats screen
   - Get summary stats of the ratings.
 Provided is average rating across all songs, average rating by artist, and average rating by song.